CHPC-UofU/ansible-role-perfsonar-installer/README.md

   - `perfsonar_os_update` defaults to True.
 This causes the base OS to be updated.
   - `perfsonar_bundle` must be set by the inheriting role.
-  - `perfsonar_optional_packages` May be set by the inherting role.
+  - `perfsonar_optional_packages` May be set by the inheriting role.
 It is a list of additional packages to install.
   - `perfsonar_release` defaults to release but may be set to "(major).(minor).(patch)".  "staging" and "nightly" are optional.

-- Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contains distro specific settings), but shouldn't need to be altered for a regular install.
+- Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contain distro specific settings), but shouldn't need to be altered for a regular installation.

 Role Tags
 ---------